EvanMulawski/FanControl.CorsairLink/README.md

 2. The speed ramping in the Commander CORE XT is too slow for automatic sensor pairing and start/stop detection to function in Fan Control.
 Therefore, assisted setup will fail.
 Each control will need to be paired with its corresponding sensor manually and its start/stop values will need to be set manually.

-3. Support is currently experimental.
+3. Support is currently experimental and only available in a pre-release (see [Releases](https://github.com/EvanMulawski/FanControl.CorsairLink/releases)).
 Please provide your feedback in issues and discussions.

 4. Variable pump speed using the device's Quiet, Balanced, and Performance presets according to the following control value map: